 The larynx is the place in your body where the breathing and digestive systems separate.
 When you breathe in, air travels through your nose and/or mouth, larynx, windpipe (trachea), and then into your lungs.

 When you swallow, your vocal cords close and a part of the larynx called the epiglottis closes tightly over your airway.
-This flap of cartilage stops food and saliva going into your lungs when you swallow.
-Swallowing allows the food into the lower part of your food pipe (oesophagus) and into your stomach.
+This flap of cartilage stops food and saliva from going into your lungs when you swallow.
+Swallowing allows the food into the food pipe (oesophagus) and into your stomach.

-The vocal cords are two bands of cartilage and muscle which are attached at the front.
-On speaking or breathing the vocal cords move together and apart, protecting the airway when the come together in the midline and allowing air to pass freely when they are apart.
+The vocal cords are two flexible bands of muscle tissue that are attached at the front.
+On speaking or breathing the vocal cords move together and apart.
+They protect the airway when they come together in the midline and allowing air to pass freely when they are apart.

-Different sizes in the gap between the vocal cords, gives different sounds which can be used by your mouth, tongue and lips to make your voice.
+Different sizes in the gap between the vocal cords give different sounds which can be used by your mouth, tongue and lips to make your voice.

 Parts of the larynx

 The larynx is made of several pieces of a smooth, shiny tissue called cartilage.
-The cartilage is surrounded by fibrous tissue.
+The cartilage is surrounded by fibrous tissue (ligaments).
 The largest cartilage of the larynx is the thyroid cartilage, which forms the Adam’s apple.
 This is the lump in the front of your neck.
 This is often much easier to see in men than women.
-The proper name for this is the thyroid cartilage.
+The proper name for this is thyroid cartilage.

 There are 3 main parts to the larynx.
 These parts are the:

 - supraglottis - the area above the vocal cords that contains the epiglottis cartilage

 - glottis - the area of the vocal cords